Anna Semenovich: With Kachanov

-Singing
+Entertainment career

 Following her retirement from skating, Semenovich began working as an actress, model, and singer.
-She sang with Blestyashchiye from 2003 to 2007.
-In March 2007 she left the group to follow a solo career.
+She was part of the girl group Blestyashchiye from 2003 to 2007.
+In March 2007, she left the group to pursue a solo career.
 In 2008, she released her album, Слухи.
-There was a single, На Моря, featuring Arash.
+There was a single, "На Моря", featuring Arash.
+She appeared in the first season of ice show contest Ice Age.
+She had a lead role in the 2008 Russian spy comedy Hitler goes Kaput!.
+She also played in the 2012 sequel Rzhevsky versus Napoleon.